nthieu173/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

      containing cookie.

 #. **Revocation with short-lived JWTs** Given the tradeoff between long-lived JWTs versus immediacy of revocation, we
    need to configure an appropriate expiration value for JWT cookies.
-In a future world with an API gateway, we can have longer lived JWTs with a stateful check against a centralized `JWT blacklist`_ and each JWT uniquely identified by a `JWT ID (jti)`_.
+In a future world with an API gateway, we *may* have longer lived JWTs with a *stateful* check against a centralized `JWT blacklist`_ and each JWT uniquely identified by a `JWT ID (jti)`_.
 In the meantime, we will err on the side of security and have short-lived JWTs.

 #. **Refresh JWT Cookies.** When a JWT expires, we do not want to ask the user to login again while their browser
    session remains alive.
-A microfrontend will detect JWT expiration upon receiving a 401 response from an API endpoint.
+A microfrontend will detect JWT expiration upon receiving a 401 response from an API endpoint, or preemptively recognize an imminent expiration.
 To automatically refresh the JWT cookie, the microfrontend will call a new endpoint ("refresh") that returns a new JWT Cookie to keep the user's session alive.

-   * To support this, the login endpoint will include 2 related cookies in its response:
+   * To support this, the login endpoint will include 3 related cookies in its response:

-     * **JWT Cookie** (as described above), with a *domain* setting so that it is forwarded to any microservice in the system.
+     * **Two JWT Cookies** (as described above), with a *domain* setting so that it is forwarded to any microservice in the system.
      * **JWT Refresh Cookie**, with a *domain* setting so that it is sent to the login service only.

-#. **Remove JWT Cookie on Logout.** When the user logs out, remove the JWT cookie in the response, which will remove
+#. **Remove JWT Cookie on Logout.** When the user logs out, we will remove all JWT-related cookies in the response,
-   it from the user's browser cookie jar.
-Thus, the user will be logged out of all the application's microfrontends.
+   which will remove them from the user's browser cookie jar.
+Thus, the user will be logged out of all the microfrontends.

 .. _`current open edX session cookies that may have no expiration`: https://github.com/edx/edx-platform/blob/92030ea15216a6641c83dd7bb38a9b65112bf31a/common/djangoapps/student/cookies.py#L25-L27
 .. _JWT blacklist: https://auth0.com/blog/blacklist-json-web-token-api-keys/